deftasparagusanaconda/gapprox/documentation/manual.md

 ## ga._Dag </summary>

-a seperate [object template][class] which represents three nodes of a [DAG][DAG] is created?
+a seperate [object template][class] which represents three nodes of a [DAG][DAG] is created? it has one method `.evaluate(` and two static methods to `.connect(` and `.disconnect(` two Nodes. upon construction/instantiation, it requires a payload, which can be either a callable or anything else. this payload is immutable.

-<details><summary>.evaluate()</summary>
+<details><summary>

 ## ga._Node </summary>

-an [object template][class] which represents a single node of a [DAG][DAG]. it is not typically visible to the user, but is very useful nontheless. it stores a list inputs, a payload (can be literally anything), and a set of outputs. it has one method `.evaluate(` and two static methods to `.connect(` and `.disconnect(` two Nodes. upon construction/instantiation, it requires a payload, which can be either a callable or anything else. this payload is immutable.
+an [object template][class] which represents a single node of a [DAG][DAG]. it is not typically visible to the user, but is very useful nontheless. it stores a list inputs, a payload (can be literally anything), and a set of outputs.

 <details><summary>.evaluate()</summary>